itk-dev/devops_itkdev-docker/task/templates/github-actions-templates.md

 ## Naming conventions

-* Named after what a tool is concerned with, not how it's concerned with it.
+* A workflow file is named after what it is _concerned_ with, not _how_ it's concerned with it and which tools are actually used, i.e. we have a [`markdown.yaml`](github/workflows/markdown.yaml) file and not a `markdownlint.yaml` file.
-* Some configuration based on template type (drupal, symfony)
+* Some workflows are specific to a project type, currently `drupal` or `symfony`, and these sit in a project type subfolder, e.g. `github/workflows/drupal`.
+* Some tools require configuration files, and these sit in the `config` folder.
+Some tool configuration may be specific to a project type (or make sence only for a specific project type), and these specific config files sit in a project type subfolder, e.g. `config/drupal/php/.phpcs.xml.dist` and `config/drupal/twig/.twig-cs-fixer.dist.php`

 ## Templates